SCI Master's Thesis

 Submitting the thesis and applying for its approval

-Submitting the electronic version of the thesis and applying for its approval is done through the eAge system as follows:
+Submitting the thesis and applying for its approval is done on eAge:

 After you and your supervisor have agreed on the topic of the thesis:

-Submit the master’s thesis topic application (form 206).
+- Submit the thesis topic application form in eAge.

-Check that the thesis topic is valid (it is valid for one year from the date of approval).
+- Check that your thesis topic is valid (it is valid for one year from the date of approval).

-Present your thesis.
-The last possible date to complete the thesis presentation is the deadline of application.
+- Present your thesis.
+The last possible date to complete the thesis presentation is the thesis evaluation application deadline.

-Ask your supervisor if she/he wants a bound copy of the thesis.
+- Ask your supervisor if they want a bound copy of the thesis.